-The Locality and Community Support Service (LCSS) is part of our Children's Services Integration Programme.
-You can find your local LCSS Community Coordinator on the OSCB website.
+The Locality and Community Support Service (LCSS) is part of Children's Services.
+LCSS are the first point of contact where non-immediate safeguarding concerns are identified.

 The LCSS provides advice and guidance to universal professional partner agencies including schools, health and voluntary and community groups, across Oxfordshire when emerging concerns are raised for children that do not require an immediate safeguarding response.